 Exalate checks if it is installed on the destination side.
 After a quick verification, some more fields will appear.
 These allow you to select the configuration mode type of your connection.

 You can select anyone from the Basic or Script mode.
 The Basic mode has automatic mappings of basic Zendesk and ServiceNow fields to sync.
-These mappings cannot be changed.
+You cannot change these mappings.
 It is suitable for simple synchronization use cases.
 Exalate also offers a Free Plan for synchronizing using the Basic mode.
 It offers up to 1000 free syncs per month.

-Note: Know more about the Free Plan here.
+Note: Learn more about the Free Plan here.

 Exalate also offers you the flexibility to upgrade from the Basic mode to the Script mode anytime you want!